brendangibson/hipsters_future/README.md

 * The dragging is not perfect, especially when zoomed-in.
 * Safari has some bugs with using the *vh* and *vw* units which I did not have time to work around.
 * I would have spent more time on the design and use of colors if I had a week rather than two days.
+* There is very little error checking.
+* No unit tests.

 ## Running this yourself